ECHO: Ego-Centric modeling of Human-Object interactions

 {\methodname} is the first approach for the end-to-end modeling of egocentric human-object interactions.
 To evaluate its performance, we select several existing end-to-end egocentric motion modeling methods as baselines and extend them for HOI modeling.
 While some recent methods employ multi-stage training and inference, adapting them to HOI modeling would require significant architectural modifications.
 We compare against \textbf{BoDiffusion}~\cite{castillo2023bodiffusion}, which builds on DiT~\cite{peebles2023scalable} to process concatenated input tracking and noisy motion.
 During training, we canonicalize each window to a head-centric space to ensure a fair comparison.
 To evaluate HOI prediction, we extend BoDiffusion to include object modeling, referring to this baseline as \textbf{\bodiffo}.
 We modify the network to process object poses and conditioning by concatenating object transformations to the human motion and egocentric tokens, and appending object shape embeddings and class information to the global conditioning.
 We also construct an HOI baseline on top of \textbf{EgoAllo}~\cite{yi2025egoallo} by integrating object pose prediction.
 Since EgoAllo is originally conditioned only on head tracking, we extend it to support hand conditioning, following the official implementation.
 We refer to this method as \textbf{\egoalloho}.
 For fair comparison, we train {\methodname} and all baselines on the union of AMASS, BEHAVE, and OMOMO.
 Additionally, both baselines predict object pose in a head-centric space, matching {\methodname}, to ensure a consistent coordinate system.

-\paragraph{HOI generation.}
+\subsubsection{HOI generation.}

 We evaluate HOI reconstruction quality on the BEHAVE and OMOMO test sets, reporting mean and variance across three runs in Tab.~\ref{tab:baselines}. {\methodname} significantly outperforms {\bodiffo} in both human and object predictions, and performs on par with {\egoalloho} in human motion while surpassing it in object prediction.
 This superior object tracking demonstrates the efficacy of our tri-variate modeling.
 Qualitative results (Fig.~\ref{fig:results}) confirm this advantage: while the baselines often fail to maintain realistic contact, resulting in artifacts like penetration or floating, {\methodname} generates physically plausible interactions.
 We further demonstrate generalization on an Aria Digital Twin~\cite{pan2023aria} sequence in Fig.~\ref{fig:adt}; see the supplementary video for dynamic visualizations.